 Anesthetic “sleep” is quite different from normal sleep because the potent medications affect every organ of the body.
 Achieving and maintaining the desired effect requires continuous monitoring and adjustment.
 Your anesthesiologist has the experience and knowledge to decide which agents are best for your child and to administer them in a safe manner as possible.

+They can.
 It is important to know if any blood relatives had serious problems with anesthesia such as a high fever (malignant hyperthermia) or not breathing, as some of these problems can be hereditary.
 Relatives may have had nausea with anesthesia.
 Nausea is also common after strabismus surgery but medications to ease the discomfort are available.

 In general, your child should not eat food or drink baby formula for eight hours or drink anything, even water or breast milk, for four hours before surgery.
 The stomach must be empty to avoid possible anesthesia complications.
 The hospital staff will give you specific instructions about what time your child must stop eating and drinking.

+Depending on the surgery your child is having, this may be done.
 Many hospitals will give a liquid sedative to children prior to surgery to help ease any apprehension.
 A sedative comforts children as they await their surgery, reduces anxiety as they move into the operating room, and helps them forget the events immediately associated with their surgery.

 Although strabismus surgery is usually quite routine, children are extensively monitored by the anesthesiologist while they are asleep.
 Serious reactions to anesthesia are extremely rare.
 All precautions are taken to ensure children’s safety while they are asleep.